 Because clinical trials are conducted under widely varying and controlled conditions, adverse reaction rates observed in clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug, and may not reflect the rates observed in clinical practice.

-In clinical trials, 98 to 99 percent of subjects experienced one or more adverse events.
+In clinical trials, 98 to 99 percent of subjects experienced one or more adverse reactions.
 For hepatitis C subjects, the most commonly reported adverse reactions were psychiatric reactions, including depression, insomnia, irritability, anxiety, and flu-like symptoms such as fatigue, pyrexia, myalgia, headache, and rigors.
 Other common reactions were anorexia, nausea and vomiting, diarrhea, arthralgias, injection site reactions, alopecia, and pruritus.
-Table 6 displays pooled rates of adverse events occurring in greater than 5% of subjects in the PEGASYS monotherapy and PEGASYS/COPEGUS combination therapy clinical trials.
+Table 8 displays pooled rates of adverse reactions occurring in greater than 5% of subjects in the PEGASYS monotherapy and PEGASYS/COPEGUS combination therapy clinical trials.

-Table 6: Adverse Reactions Occurring in greater than or equal
+Table 8 : Adverse Reactions Occurring in Greater Than

-to 5% of Subjects in Chronic Hepatitis C Clinical Trials (Pooled Studies 1,2,3,
+or Equal to 5% of Subjects in Chronic Hepatitis C Clinical Trials (Pooled

 |Application Site Disorders|